 The article below was written in 2008 by Dr. Jay Martin, Head Coach of the Ohio Wesleyan men’s soccer team, and Editor of the NSCAA publication, Soccer Journal.
 It addresses the statistical likelihood of receiving a soccer scholarship.
 The somber fact is that 96.6% of female high school soccer players will be offered $0.00 to play in college.
 How’s that for perspective?
 The silver lining, however, isn’t all that bad.
 There are numerous long-lasting benefits of playing soccer and pursuing excellence individually and as a team.
 The Complete Soccer Guide offers 7 Reasons to Play Soccer; and Teens Health sites 5 Reasons for Girls to Play Sports.

 In the end, Dr. Martin recommends keeping it in perspective.
 Focusing on soccer’s life-long, character-building lessons will pay out far more and for far longer than an elusive sum of money.
-If Suzy is one of the few to be awarded an athletic scholarship, it should be icing on the cake.

-by Dr. Jay Martin
+“Center Circle” by Dr. Jay Martin

 NSCAA Soccer Journal, 2008